 Federal Work Study

 The federal work study program provides access to jobs for undergraduates who have demonstrated financial need as determined from the results of the Free Application for Federal Student Aid (FAFSA).
 Federal work study awards will be listed as a separate item on the financial aid award.
-The work study program is designed to help eligible students meet the costs of obtaining a higher education.
-The program encourages work related to the student’s course of study and community service work, and is a wonderful opportunity for qualified students to work part-time in an educational environment while taking classes.
+The work study program is designed to help eligible students meet the costs of higher education by allowing them to earn money to help pay education expenses.
+The program encourages work related to the student’s course of study and community service work.

-Earnings from the federal work study program, although taxable, are excluded from the student’s income for purposes of applying for financial aid for the next year.
+- Earnings from the federal work study program, although taxable, are excluded from the student’s income for purposes of applying for aid through the FAFSA for the following year.

-Note: The bookstore and dining services are owned and operated by outside agencies; therefore, federal work study does not apply.
+Note: The bookstore and dining services are owned and operated by outside agencies; therefore, federal work study may not be used.

 Even if you do not have federal work study, there are still employment opportunities available to you on campus.
 Plymouth State University hires many students on the student hourly program.
-Pay rates are the same as work study and are assigned by the supervisor.
+Pay rates are the same as for federal work study ($7.25, $7.50, and $7.75) and are assigned by the supervisor.